 It is worth remembering that there are clear cultural differences amongst many Chinese travellers, and some of these may be disconcerting to western customers.
 This is an area that the Chinese government has been trying to address in recent years, and in 2013 the China National Tourism Administration published a 64-page Guidebook for Civilized Tourism (encouraging better manners).
 As far as air travel is concerned, you are likely to notice that queuing is often disorderly and when for example flight boarding is announced, there can often be a rapid stampede of travellers pushing and shoving to get through the gate quickly.
 Loud talking (almost shouting) is another trait you might find disconcerting both on the ground and onboard flights.
 Spitting remains an issue despite educational promotions to stop this.
 Despite airline’s best efforts to keep passengers seated after landing, you may also find a number of passengers standing up to retrieve luggage whilst still taxiing.
 We guess that bit by bit such practices will gradually improve in coming years, but don’t forget there are 1.4 billion potential Chinese travellers.

-China Southern Airlines is the best of the three government controlled airlines in China (Air China, Chin Eastern and China Southern), and is well ranked as a 4-Star Airline.
+China Southern Airlines is the best of the three government controlled airlines in China (Air China, China Eastern and China Southern).
 A lot of progress in both product and service development and improvement has been made during the last 5 years at China Southern Airlines, and it becoming a more recognised name on the international stage.
 They often provide competitive fares, and on this basis we would recommend them as an airline to try.